-Welcome to the Friday Farm Fix, a sporadic series where I share a random sampling of what's been happening around the farm during the past week.
+Welcome to the Friday Farm Fix, a sporadic series where I share a random sampling of what's been happening around the farm during the past week (sometimes actually on Friday).
 Just joining us?
 You'll find all the previous Friday Farm Fix posts here and here.

-18 more photos below (hover your cursor over each image for a description). . .
+29 more photos and the rest of the weekly recap below (hover your cursor over each image for a description). . .